September 22, 2022

 Modern payment verification solutions offer e-commerce entities several advantages.
 Tools like LoginID’s passwordless authentication UX reduce the friction in the account registration and authentication processes, so it optimizes the user experience.

-Instead of requiring easy-to-forget and hackable passwords, LoginID offers FIDO-certified biometric authentication APIs that utilize the biometrics native to the user’s device.
-At checkout, the customer simply scans their face or swipes their fingerprint to biometrically sign the transaction and thus authenticating the payment.
+Instead of requiring easy-to-forget and hackable passwords, LoginID offers FIDO2 biometric authentication APIs that utilize the biometrics native to the user’s device.
+At checkout, the customer simply scans their face or swipes their fingerprint to biometrically sign the transaction (also called a biometric digital signature) and thus ensuring secure payment authentication.
 This generates an irrefutable digital receipt proving the purchaser is in fact who they say they are, protecting both the consumer and business from fraudulent activity.

 Additionally, implementing strong payment authentication helps e-commerce companies avoid chargeback costs.
 If the customer's card issuer is enrolled in a 3D Secure program and they have confirmed the user's identity, the liability for fraud-related chargebacks on that payment transaction shifts from the merchant to the issuer.

-LoginID's FIDO2 passwordless authentication also reduces the vulnerabilities of traditional payment verification methods.
+LoginID's FIDO2 biometric authentication also reduces the vulnerabilities of traditional payment verification methods.
 It shifts away from passwords that hackers can steal through phishing and keylogging attacks.